 When it comes to refreshing summer-time drinks, you can’t beat a glass of old-fashioned, fresh-squeezed lemonade!
 It’s tart, cool and delicious, and it’s super-easy to make!
-Today I’ll show you how to make homemade lemonade in 3 easy steps and 3 ingredients: fresh lemons, sugar and water!
+Today I’ll show you how to make homemade lemonade in 3 easy steps with 3 ingredients: fresh lemons, sugar and water!

 My boys love lemonade!
-Yellow lemonade, pink lemonade, lemonade from the can, lemonade from the carton… they’ll honestly drink it anyway you serve it, and they drink it all year ’round.
-For a real treat, several weeks ago, I made my first batch of real, homemade lemonade, and wow!
-It was amazing!
+Yellow lemonade, pink lemonade, lemonade from the can, lemonade from the carton… they’ll drink it anyway you serve it and they drink it all year ’round.
+For a real treat, several weeks ago, I decided to make homemade lemonade for the first time, and WOW, it was amazing!